 What Is An LPCC?

-People interested in entering the field of counseling often ask, “What is an LPCC?”
-An LPCC is a Licensed Professional Clinical Counselor.
-Any counselor that is an LPCC is licensed to practice within a clinical setting.
+People interested in entering the field of counseling often wonder what an LPCC is.
+An LPCC is a licensed professional clinical counselor.
+Any counselor who is an LPCC is licensed to practice within a clinical setting.

 An LPCC’s meaning in the field of professional clinical counseling can be determined by a few factors.
 Job titles for LPCCs are usually grouped together because they all fall under the umbrella term of “counselor” or “therapist.”
 Generally speaking, licensed professional counselors and therapists — regardless of their state — work with people to overcome mental health, emotional, and substance abuse issues.
 LPCCs are no different in that regard and can either treat individuals on a one-on-one basis or several people at a time in a group setting.